BourshanDor/booking-checker/README.md

 # Booking Availability Checker

-Python script to automatically check room availability booking site and send email notifications when rooms are available within a specified price range.
+Python script to automatically check room availability and send email notifications when rooms are available within a specified price range.

 ## Requirements